henspace/text2lesson-docs/docs/index.md

+---
+layout: default
+---

 # Welcome to Text2Lesson

 _Text2Lesson_ is an application that has been designed to take plain text files and convert them into lessons.
-And when we talk about lessons, we also mean quizzes that can accompany the information being taught.
+And when we talk about lessons, we also mean quizzes that can accompany the information being presented.

 It's fast, it's simple, it's free, and you don't need to enter any personal information or create any accounts.